vasilakisfil/Introspected-REST/README.md

 client's affordances.

-With Introspected REST and a number of powerful MicroTypes it is possible to replicate the existing GraphQL specification and even laverage existing HTTP infrastructure.
+With Introspected REST and a number of powerful MicroTypes it is possible to replicate the existing GraphQL specification and even leverage existing HTTP infrastructure.
 In fact, we feel that Introspected REST is far more powerful than GraphQL: not only it gives you the ability to balance the costs of implementation and client performance, but also it can support multiple, different, querying specs for different classes of clients,